 Money, money, money!

-The uniform, the stationary, the sports equipment, the trips…the list goes on!
+The uniform, the stationery, the sports equipment, the trips…the list goes on!
 Be prepared to part with a lot of money now that your child is starting secondary school.
 Ask other parents which of the ‘essentials’ are indeed, essential.
 If you don't know anyone with kids already at the school, you could ask a PTA rep. - they'll probably be holding a pre-loved uniform sale before the start of term, so you can save a bit of money and get to know some other parents at the same time.

 And if you've already been 'hit up' for a donation to school funds, that's not unusual these days.
 Just remember these are voluntary contributions – if you can’t afford it right now, don’t feel pressured to set up a standing order, its fine to decline!